 This class is an invitation to really welcome ourselves and our grief however it arrives, emerges, and changes, and to let it be the vast, shapeshifting landscape of experience that it is.

 "Joy is the capacity to do and feel more.
-As such, it is connected to creativity and the embrace of uncertainty...Joy is a process of coming alive and coming apart...
-It is aesthetic, in its older meaning, before thinking and feeling were separate: the increase in our capacity to perceive with our senses."
+As such, it is connected to creativity and the embrace of uncertainty...Joy is a process of coming alive and coming apart..."

--Carla Bergman and Nick Montgomery, Joyful Militancy
+-Carla Bergman & Nick Montgomery, Joyful Militancy

-This class is for you if…
+this class is for you if….

-You are grieving and looking for plant allies and supportive practices
+• You are grieving and looking for plant allies and supportive practices

-You are looking for a cohort of other grievers and plant lovers wanting to hold space for and support one another in grief filled times
+• You are looking for a cohort of other grievers and plant lovers wanting to hold space for and support one another in grief filled times

-You appreciate moving at a slower pace, diving deep into the stories of plants, and a community setting.
+• You appreciate moving at a slower pace, diving deep into the stories of plants, and a community setting

 Please note!
 Studying herbal medicine is a life long endeavor and this is an introductory course - this is NOT a course that will prepare you to be a clinical herbalist.